waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `steps`: Allows movement between `ground` and `elevated_ground` in both directions.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.
 - `cleared_boulder_barrier`: A former barrier that acts as a ramp (elevation 1).
-It connects to other tiles of the same or adjacent elevation (e.g., `elevated_ground`), but it is NOT possible to step directly down from it to a `ground` tile (elevation 0).
+It connects to other tiles of the same or adjacent elevation.
+It is NOT possible to step directly down from it to a `ground` tile (elevation 0), nor is it possible to step UP from `ground` onto it.
 - `hole`: Drops to a lower floor.
 Pushing a boulder into one causes it to appear on the floor below.
 - `spinner`: Forces movement.
 - `cuttable`: A tree that can be removed with the HM Cut.